att-comdev/valet/valet_os/README.md

 $ keystone user-role-add --user $VALET_USERNAME --tenant $VALET_TENANT_NAME --role admin
 ```

 Create the service entity and API endpoints.
-While this is not used by Valet 1.0, it is reserved for future use.
+While this is not used by Valet 1.0, it is being reserved for future use.

 ```bash
 $ keystone service-create --type placement --name valet --description "OpenStack Placement"